informalsystems/sovereign-ibc/docs/architecture/adr-002-light-client-implementation.md

 ## Overview

-This ADR describes our approach for implementing the Sovereign IBC light client.
+This ADR describes our approach to implementing the Sovereign IBC light client.
 It reflects the latest work done in collaboration with the Sovereign Labs team, and describes the current state of the Sovereign IBC light client, serving as its first version.
-The primary objective here is to share knowledge, explain design choices, and provides insights into the reasoning behind our verification logic.
+The primary objective here is to share knowledge, explain design choices, and provide insights into the reasoning behind our verification logic.

 The Sovereign IBC light client aims to establish IBC interoperability between